Sunday, 31 July 2022

 Meanwhile James and I travelled by train from Marylebone to Princes Risborough and had a lovely lunch in Jennifer’s garden with her and Russell.
 It was slightly strange to be there without all of the others who were there on Sunday!
 We retrieved our car from their driveway and travelled to Cirencester, to the same cute wee cottage as last year.
 We have been out for a sunny evening walk around the village and are now relaxing before the next exciting stage of our holiday - RIAT 2022!

-Wednesday 13 July 2022
+Wednesday, 13 July 2022

 I come to bury Caesar

 On Wednesday morning Jamie was feeling very unwell with a sore throat and a headache, so he sadly but sensibly decided to spend the day in bed.
 James, Davie, Kerry and I went to the British Museum which was very hot in the central area, and then cooler in some rooms than others, probably depending on when they were last renovated.
 We had cool drinks in the Members’ Room and then the others went for a stroll around the museum while I stayed put and enjoyed people watching (there are always plenty of elderly and eccentric folk in the Members’ Room who talk quite loudly!)
-Then we went to Caffe Tropea in Russell Square where we had coffee and cannoli in the dappled light of the walnut trees; it was delightful.
+Then we went to the wonderful Caffe Tropea in Russell Square where we had coffee and cannoli in the dappled light of the walnut trees; it was delightful.

 Later we met up with Ally and Cat in the Swan at the Globe restaurant and enjoyed a very tasty meal before going through to the adjoining Globe Theatre.
 I think that this had been Ally’s idea, and indeed it was a lovely London thing to do with Jamie and Kerry, neither of whom had been inside it before.
 We collected our cushions to make our bottoms more comfy on the wooden seats, and the play was Julius Caesar.
 Everyone seemed to enjoy it and I was glad that Jamie had felt well enough to join us.
 I did think that the small cast struggled to portray the fighting scenes adequately; a bit more action would have been good.
 However the murder of Julius Caesar was very good, with blood spurting across the stage and even spattering on to some of the audience members at the front of the standing area.
 And the speech by Mark Anthony was brilliant “… but they are honourable men!”
 I remember that my Dad particularly enjoyed that speech.
 After the play finished we walked across the Millenium Bridge in the warm evening and went for a nightcap in a bar beside Paternoster Square, then up to our old favourite Madison to look at the amazing view of St Paul’s.

-Tuesday 12 July 2022
+Tuesday, 12 July 2022

 London in a heatwave

 We checked in to our mercifully air conditioned hotel in Kensington (The Other House) and were soon fast asleep.
 Unlike Jamie and Kerry who were soon out on the town!
 Ah to be young!
-On Monday morning we met up with Davie who had taken the train from Manchester to join us for the next few days (unfortunately it’s still term time for Chanel).
+On Monday morning we met up with Davie who had taken the train from Manchester to join us for the next few days (unfortunately it’s still term time for Chanel.)
 We set off through the heatwave to the London Eye Pier, where we went on a speed boat ride up the river.
 This was great; some fascinating fact about the river from the guide and a lot of speeding - the driver did big curves and donuts which took the boat almost onto its side.
 It was also quite a cooling experience as we sped through the water.
 We saw Tower Bridge opening too!
 We walked along the South Bank and had a late lunch, then the others went wandering though the hot streets while I went back to the hotel to cool off early.
 In the evening we met Ally and Cat for dinner and then had a brilliant cocktail evening at Gong on the 52nd floor of the Shard.
 Such views!
 And of course lovely company.

 Today we made our way to the Serpentine Lido where I went swimming and James, Davie, Jamie and Kerry relaxed and read on sun loungers.
 The water was a bit murky, which is to be expected when sharing it with ducks!
 But oh boy it was delightfully cool.
 The others all went on walks through the park and beyond but I stayed put; I know my heat limits now!
 After a quick shower back at the hotel, Jamie and Kerry went for dinner and to see Hamilton, and James, Davie and I went to see Minions at the Odeon in Leicester Square.
 This was James’ choice but I did find it mildly amusing.
 Then we were invited to Ally and Cat’s fabby flat for a curry, and afterwards we sat out on their 14th floor balcony in the cooler evening air for drinks.
 It really was idyllic.

-Monday 11 July 2022
+Monday, 11 July 2022

-Garden Party!
+Hello again Jamie and Garden Party!

 And on Sunday morning six became eight when Ally and Cat arrived and we all had breakfast together before driving twenty minutes to Jenn and Russ in Princes Risborough.